evolbioinfo/gotree/docs/index.md

 [subtree](commands/subtree.md) ([api](api/subtree.md))             |                   | Extracts a subtree starting at a given node
 [support](commands/support.md) ([api](api/support.md))             |                   | Modifies branch supports
 --                                                                 | clear             | Clears branch supports from input trees
+--                                                                 | scale             | Scales branch supports from input trees by a given factor
 --                                                                 | setrand           | Assigns a random support to edges of input trees
 [stats](commands/stats.md) ([api](api/stats.md))                   |                   | Prints statistics about the tree, its edges, its nodes, if it is rooted, and its tips
 --                                                                 | edges             | Prints informations about all the edges